 We regularly host the spring and winter concerts of Diversity Choir (London’s original lesbian, gay, bisexual and transgender community chamber choir).
 We also have friendly links with the Inclusive Mosque Initiative, whose aims of tolerance and openness we fully endorse.

 Canon Giles Goddard, vicar of St John’s Waterloo, is a founding member of the LGBTI Mission and chair of the General Synod Human Sexuality Group.
-He leads the Coordinating Group for a teaching document currently being prepared by the House of Bishops for the Church of England.
+He is part of the Coordinating Group for 'Living in Love and Faith,' a resource on sexuality, gender and identity currently being prepared by the House of Bishops for the Church of England.

 ROBES Night Shelter